 For any precautionary or prohibited drug listed in the Truvada PI or cabotegravir IB, it is required that the HPTN 084 CMC be notified for recommendations for continuing or stopping (or holding) study product.

 Experimental agents not otherwise specified in the SSP Manual may not be administered.
-Precautionary and prohibited medications (as of the time this section of the SSP was written) are listed below.
+Precautionary and prohibited medications may be found in the most recent versions of the protocol, Investigator's Brochures, and template Informed Consent Forms.